 The Scottish Council of Jewish Communities and the Board of Deputies, representing the Scottish and United Kingdom Jewish communities, note that the Church of Scotland has made some revisions to its report The Inheritance of Abraham?
 A report on the 'promised land' as the result of the dialogue between the Jewish community and the Church of Scotland last week.
+(Click here to read the original report and here for the revised version.)
 That dialogue was very valuable, and provided the opportunity for the Jewish community to explain their concern about passages which, as the Church has acknowledged, caused worry and concern, and became the subject of international controversy.

 We would not presume to make comment on matters of Christian theology and did not do so, just as the Church of Scotland recognised in its previous report on the Theology of Land and Covenant (May 2003) that "As Christians we must be sensitive and accept that we have no right to dictate to Jews how they ought to respond to their traditions; whether, for example, they should be Zionists or non-Zionists, religious or secular.
 Such issues are rightly part of a lively inner Jewish debate."
 Our intention was to correct deep-seated errors in the original report's perception of Jewish belief, emphasise shared themes in Christian-Jewish dialogue, and draw attention to the increasingly hostile contemporary experience of Jewish people in Scotland.